Carrie Leafblad, LPC- Counseling & EMDR Therapy

 Background & Experience

-I earned my Master of Science in Mental Health Counseling and have been provided therapy since 2018.
+I earned my Master of Science in Mental Health Counseling and have been providing individual therapy full-time since 2018.
 Over the years, I’ve worked in a wide range of settings—including schools, community-based outpatient programs, and private practice—serving individuals and families from all walks of life.

 My clinical experience includes:

-Supporting children and families in school and community mental health programs
+Extensive work with children and families in school-based and community mental health settings

-Working with adults through trauma, anxiety, depression, and life transitions
+Supporting adults through trauma, anxiety, depression, relationship challenges, and major life transitions

-Helping new moms and caregivers manage identity shifts and emotional stress
+Helping new moms and caregivers navigate identity shifts, burnout, and emotional stress

-Providing culturally responsive care to clients with diverse lived experiences
+Offering culturally responsive care for clients with varied backgrounds and lived experiences

 Who I Work With